b3rendsh/msxdos2s/rom/readme.txt

-The ROM's in this folder have been assembled with the following build options.
+The MSX-DOS ROM's in this folder have been assembled with the following build options.

 MSXD22S.ROM (mod-32k):